Danthology96/tennis-court-app/README.md

 # Functionallity:

+The app uses an API KEY, the API_KEY will be provided, needs to copy the env_template, and rename it to ".env"

 The app uses local database (Isar technology), so, in order to make this app work, user needs to:
 1. Register a user.
 2. Login with the user credentials.